Convert Section to Rood

 Section to Rood Conversion

-The conversion of unit Section to unit Section is very simple.
+The conversion of unit Section to unit Rood is very simple.
 Since, as discussed above, One Section is equal to 2,560 Rood.
 So, to convert Section to Rood, we must multiply no of Section to 2,560.
 Example:-

 Section Rood